aspose-cells/Aspose.Cells-API-References/english/go-cpp/PdfSaveOptions/GetCustomPropertiesExport/_index.md

 ## GetCustomPropertiesExport function

-Gets or sets a value determining the way <see cref="CustomDocumentPropertyCollection"/> are exported to PDF file.
+Gets or sets a value determining the way CustomDocumentPropertyCollection are exported to PDF file.
 Default value is None.

 ```go